 Medicare Beneficiary Quality Improvement Project (MBQIP) Participation and Training

-Hawaii brings the critical access hospitals (CAHs) together quarterly for updates on the MBQIP, to provide training on quality improvement and to evaluate measures used in MBQIP.
+Hawaii brings the critical access hospitals (CAHs) together quarterly for updates on MBQIP, to provide training on quality improvement and to evaluate measures used in MBQIP.
 This is a full day activity and includes the CAHs that have shown improvement in their measures as trainers on what changes they have implemented.

 Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) Survey Training

 All of Hawaii’s CAHs participate in HCAHPS.
 The Hawaii Office of Primary Care and Rural Health (OPCRH) provides training to the CAHs on what HCAHPS is, what it measures and how to put processes in place to ensure that they receive high HCAHPS survey scores.
-Quarterly, the Hawaii Flex Program reviews the CAHs HCAHPS scores and identifies areas for improvement with each of the CAHs.
+Quarterly, the Hawaii Flex Program reviews the HCAHPS scores and identifies areas for improvement with each of the CAHs.

 Financial and Operational Benchmarking Collaborative